-you're like most parents, there are times when you'd like to submit your child to "Extreme Child Makeover."
-(That's a reality show playing in a living
+If you're like most parents, there are times when you'd like to submit your child to "Extreme Child Makeover."
+(That's a reality show playing in a living room near you.)

-But in honor of Valentines Day next week, let's remind ourselves of one thing we know for certain about child development.
+But in honor of Valentines Day, let's remind ourselves of one thing we know for certain about child development.
 Children who feel loved and cherished thrive.

 That doesn’t mean kids who ARE loved.
 Plenty of kids whose parents love them don’t thrive.
 The kids who thrive are the ones who FEEL loved, accepted and cherished for exactly who they are.